Town of Cards

 March 8, 2016 3 Comments »

-The table is filled with drinks; pints of beer, German diesel (beer and coke), and glasses of wine.
-There’s music in the background, it sounds familiar to me as it echoes throughout the empty bar.
+The table is filled with drinks: pints of beer, German diesel (beer and coke), and glasses of wine.
+There’s music in the background; it sounds familiar to me as it echoes throughout the empty bar.
 My brain suddenly places it – Edelweiss from Sound of Music – a grin creeps across my face as I consider how appropriate the song is for where I am.
 The grin quickly disappears as I look across the table at my opponents and am reminded of why I’m here at this German bar on a Sunday afternoon.
 Mr. Sosic is holding his hand close to him.
 He has a serious look on his face as if he’s concentrating on solving the world water crisis.
 He intimidates me.
-Young Clement has a big smile on his face watching my every move.
+Young Clement has a big smile on his face, watching my every move.
 He looks innocent, but I wonder if I should trust him.
-And then there’s silver-haired Edith with her glass of wine and flighty demeanor; she may be 90 years old, you want to trust her…but I just don’t know.
-I look at my hand and wonder what is the right play?
+And then there’s silver-haired Edith with her glass of wine and flighty demeanor; she may be 90 years old, and you want to trust her…but I just don’t know.
+I look at my hand and wonder what the right play is.

 I’m playing the ultimate German card game, Skat, in the town where it all started – Altenburg in the state of Thuringia.
 Luckily the game is for fun, and they expect me to make stupid plays since this is the first time I have learned this complex game where Jacks (which represent the common people) are the most powerful card.